d34dfr4m3/kioptrix_l5_xpl/README.md

 This is just a shit code I write while playing Kioptrix 2014 #5.
 The code here is just a automation in exploitation using public exploits which I found in the exploit-db.

+The freak.you will automate the RCE and use the Directory Traversal to read the output, just like a regular shell but very very worst.
+And the freakyou can read a encoded payload and send in stages to the target using the RCE vulnerability, decode and execute the payload, yes, let you netcat waiting for it, baby.

 The writeup is in my blog, link here